Have you ever been bullied before, whether as a kid, teenager, or adult?

 What did you do about the bullying situation?
 Did you let it go?
 Did you stand up for yourself?
 Did you suffer in silence?
 Did you seek help from others?

-Today’s article is an important, 6,600+ word guide on how to handle bullying.
+This is an important, 6,900-word guide on bullying and how to handle it.

 What constitutes bullying?
 Here’s what Wikipedia has to say: